Welcome To National Association of Soroptimist International of India (NASI)

 - The Advancement of International Understandings, Goodwill and Peace

 The NASI – National Association of Soroptimist International clubs of India is the Parent body of all of the SI Clubs in India.
 Today, we have 14 SI clubs all over India.
 Kolkata (2), Burdwan, Mumbai (3) Pune (2), Bangalore (2), Chennai (2), Kodaikanal and Madurai.
+The newest club is SI Hyderabad which was chartered on 17 November 2018.
 All the SI Clubs in India belong to the SIGBI Federation – Soroptimist International of Great Britain and Ireland, Federation.
 We are actively looking at extension of clubs in other cities too.

 NASI was conceptualized 25 years ago .In 1989 the prominent clubs were Calcutta (original), Burdwan, Jubbalpore, North Bombay and South Bombay.
 Bombay North was the first SI Club in India.
 South Bombay came second followed by Calcutta and Jabbalpore.
 The last does not exist any longer.